 A stem thermometer is a handy bread baking tool, when you need to check the final temp of your loaf.

 No, they aren’t paying me to say this, but I do love Red Star Yeast for its hardiness and quality – time after time.
 It consistently performs well when baking bread.

 Don’t make the mistake I made in my early years and buy cheap wooden spoons.
 I did and I still have them, but they are tucked far away in the back of the utility drawer.

 The reason being is that the handles were too thin and they broke easily when placed in thick batter.
 Buy good quality wooden spoons that has a sturdy handle, and you will have a wooden spoon that will perform year after year.

 Stainless steel spoons are great for wet and dry liquids.
 They are food grade and will last for years of bread making.

 Optional Bread Baking Tools

-For more information and tips on bread making, be sure to check out my article on Bread Making Tips for Beginners.
+For more tips on using these essential bread baking tools to make homemade bread, be sure to check out my article on Bread Making Tips for Beginners.